Forensic Scientist

 1. Probably not in a forensics lab.
 I'm guessing that would require carbon dating; an archaeologist would know much more than I would.
 2. Possibly.3.
 Depends on the backlog at the lab (could be weeks, could be many months) and how much you're willing to pay for rush work at a private lab.4.
 I'm not sure news releases are ever required for anything, unless there's some sort of imminent threat to the public.
 Sorry but I actually don't know how our public information officer decides when to issue a release or not.
 5. News reporters usually come to the scene of a crime or accident when they see something going on, but it depends on how busy they are, who they can spare to go to the scene, and whether they guess this will be a useful story to them.
 It's entirely up to them.
 We have a public information officer that they can always contact to get any release-able information.

-Asked by Jayleen over 6 years ago
+Asked by Jasmine almost 8 years ago

 I’m currently taking my first forensic course in college.
 Its online yet I’ve gotten A’s on every assignment and the teacher puts amazing notes on each assignment.
 Would this teacher be a good recommendation letter she dosnt know me but knows my work

-Asked by Forensic about 7 years ago
+Asked by Forensic over 7 years ago

 I don't see why not!